How to conduct a home water audit

 Step 2: Turn of all taps, except the stop tap next to the water meter and at the toilet.

-Step 3: Make sure no one uses any water during testing time.
+Step 3: Make sure no one uses any water during testing time (10 minutes).

 Record all of the numbers displayed on the dial.

-Wait two hours and record the number again.
+Wait 10 minutes and record the number again.
 This is your second meter reading.

 If any of the numbers have changed, you may have a leak.